Bangkok for Digital Nomads

 If you can speak Thai, or if you can at least pass-off as not being a tourist, then you won't ever really have issues with taxis.
 They are well known to take advantage of those that don't know any better though.

 The first thing you're likely to encounter is that they'll try to use a set fare rather than the metre.
 This will typically be higher than the metre rate, so insist that they use the metre and make sure they agree before getting into the taxi.
-The Thai word for 'metre' is conveniently a loanword from English, so just say 'metre' in a Thai accent (such as "mee-terr") and they should understand.
+The Thai word for 'metre' is conveniently a loanword from English, so just say 'metre' in a Thai accent (such as "mee-terr") and they will understand.

 The other issues you might encounter are drivers taking longer routes than necessary, metres having been manipulated to charge a higher rate, the metre mysteriously breaking mid-journey, or the drivers adding-on erroneous fees at the end of the trip.
 These are much rarer scams, and in the event that you encounter one, the simplest solution is to usually just swallow your pride and pay, and if you're so inclined, report the driver afterwards.